-- Read and comprehend the provided text. - Understand the importance of historic preservation and NYS History. - Explain and describe the theme and primary sources used in The Hudson River Valley Review article, "Substitutes, Servants, and Soldiers: African American Soldiers at New Windsor Cantonment" by Matt Thorenz
+- Read and comprehend the provided text. - Understand the importance of historic preservation and NYS History. - Explain and describe the theme of The Hudson River Valley Review article, "Substitutes, Servants, and Soldiers: African American Soldiers at New Windsor Cantonment"

 Standards Addressed: